Using the Node Editor

 A pivot is a special node which allows you to connect two ports with a 'joint' - the pivot - in the middle.
 You can then move the pivot and the connections will follow with it.
 Here is a typical example:

-The pivot is the yellow 'doughnut' shape between the two nodes.
-In this case it is yellow because the linked ports are Color ports, which are yellow; if they were Vector ports, the pivot would be purple.
+The pivot is the 'doughnut' shape between the two nodes.
+In this example its ports are yellow because the output port from the RGB node is a Color port, which is yellow; if the output was a Vector port, the ports would be purple.

 To move the pivot, click and hold on the hole in the middle (not the yellow pivot body).
 You can then drag it elsewhere: